 If money is received in a different currency to the one your account is held in, your bank will convert it using the most up-to-date exchange rate before crediting it to your account.

-The US, Canada, Singapore, Australia and New Zealand are a few of the countries that recognise the IBAN system but use SWIFT codes for international transfers instead.
+The US, Canada, Singapore, Australia are a few of the countries that recognise the IBAN system but use SWIFT codes for international transfers instead.

 You can usually find your IBAN and BIC on paper bank statements and in your online banking or mobile banking app.